w-frank/garden-website/content/help-for-hedgehogs.md

 Hedgehogs can mistake a bonfire for the perfect hiberation spot.
 Preferrably light a bonfire on the same day you build it or dismantle it and rebuild it just before lighting.
-This ensures that no hedgehogs are inside when lit.
+This ensures that no hedgehogs are caught inside when lit.

 ## 10. Raise awareness